-The design and execution of drills and exercises is consistent with industry best practices and is described in the 'Emergency Drills and Exercises Guide' posted on the IESO website.
+The design and execution of drills and exercises is consistent with industry best practices and is described in the Emergency Drills and Exercises document.

 The schedule, scope, objectives, and format for drills and exercises are developed through consultation with restoration participants and are endorsed annually through the Emergency Preparedness Task Force.